green3g/can-getfeatureinfo/README.md

 -->

 # can-getfeatureinfo
-A client data model for interacting with data from [`flask-restless`](https://github.com/jfinkels/flask-restless)
+A client data model for interacting with data from a wms using the standard GetFeatureInfo request.
-Note: can-getfeatureinfo has been built to work with the JSON API specification that flask-restless is currently developing.
-To utilize this package, the development version 1.0.0b should be used.

 # Features
-- Full crud api for retrieving, updating, and deleting data
-- Retrieve lists of data with filtering, pagination, and sorting
-- Pure data model, quickly build your own user interface, or use [can-crud](https://github.com/roemhildtg/can-crud-app)
+ - Retrieve geojson features from a WMS server like Geoserver

 # Quick Start

 ```
-#install flask-restless from github:
-virtualenv env
-source env/bin/activate
-pip install -e git://github.com/jfinkels/flask-restless.git#egg=flask-restless

 #install can-getfeatureinfo
 npm install can-getfeatureinfo --save